 Alternatively, use the BigQuery explorer to explore with the Tezos Cryptocurrency dataset.

-Theta is unique.
-This is because it pioneered next-generation, blockchain-powered esports entertainment platforms.
+Theta is unique because it pioneered next-generation, blockchain-powered esports entertainment platforms.
 In addition, Theta rewards anyone who restreams video and enables existing video platforms to deepen viewer engagement, drive incremental revenues, and reduce CDN costs.
-The Theta network also enables users to earn rewards by relaying video on a peer-to-peer basis.
+The Theta network also allows users to earn rewards by relaying video on a peer-to-peer basis.
 It uses excess bandwidth on any PC, mobile, Smart TV, or also IoT device.

 The BigQuery explorer lets you interact with the Theta Cryptocurrency dataset.